lost-scripts/lost-scripts.github.io/themes/lost-theme/README.md

 ## Known Issues

 - Translated pages have trouble showing images inserted in HTML format.
-- The list is simply too longer right now, but I'll keep adding more as they come to mind...
+- The list is simply too long right now, but I'll keep adding more as they come to mind...

 ## Support